 On March 31, 2023, Presto and Metropolitan entered into the Metropolitan Registration Rights Agreement.
 In accordance with the terms of the Second Amendment, Presto and Metropolitan are registering the Conversion Warrants Shares and the Second Amendment Warrants Shares under the existing Metropolitan Registration Rights Agreement as Registrable Securities (as defined in the Metropolitan Registration Rights Agreement).
 Presto is filing this registration statement of which this prospectus forms a part pursuant to the provisions of the Metropolitan Registration Rights Agreement.
-Pursuant to the terms of the Metropolitan Registration Rights Agreement.
-Pursuant to the terms of the Metropolitan Registration Rights Agreement.
 Pursuant to the terms of the Metropolitan Registration Rights Agreement, Presto is required to file a registration statement to register the resale of 2,500,000 shares of Presto Common Stock issuable upon the exercise of the Resale Warrants held by the Metropolitan Entities, within 30 days of May 22, 2023.